hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step4-complex.md

 `kubectl get trm -A`{{execute}}

 This is as expected and consistent with the previous example.
-However, this thermometer has extra data included.
+However, this thermometer YAML has extra data declared.

 ```yaml
     unit: Celsius
     example: 'not printed'
 ```

-The data is actually inside the resource and was preserved by the `x-kubernetes-preserve-unknown-fields: true` setting in the CRD definition.
-Without this flag the extra unknown data would have been stripped out.
-Often we want to strip out any unknown data to lessen accidental or nefarious data getting into our cluster.
+The CRD controller will actively prune any unknown data that is not defined in the schema.
+This pruning behavior is welcomed as want to strip out any unknown data to lessen accidental or nefarious data getting into our cluster.
 We'll get into better schema validation in a moment.
+You can verify the data was pruned by inspecting the resource.

+`kubectl get trm stockholm -n sweden -o json | jq`{{execute}}

 Wouldn't it be nice if the displayed output from the `get` command included the additional information defined in the resource details?
-In the next step, you can define the extra columns.
+In the next step, you can define the extra columns then improve the schema.